Operadores de Importancia Vital | Anguita Osorio

 First Qualification Procedure according to ANCI Resolution No. 024 - Analysis framework for strategic sectors that require the highest level of cybersecurity protection in Chile.

-Check OVI Qualification Status
+OVI Registry: Check Qualification Status

 * Database updated according to official ANCI resolutions